 Leasing a Car

 The cheapest rate for leasing a car (a small Peugeot) for 30 days listed by Auto Europe at the time of writing was $719--and you still have to pay for gas.
 Of course, if there's more than two of you this might turn out to be the budget option.
 You can see more in a car and can motor around the countryside, visiting smaller towns and country villages.
 But if you just want to see the major cities it's easier to forgo the car and related parking headaches and just hit the train stations.
 We try to vary our trips by the size of towns we want to visit--last year it was the major centers and we went by train, next year we'll take in smaller towns and villages and lease a car.

 Rail passes can be a bargain.
 Back in the 70s, they were always a good deal.
 Today you have to plan your trip well to make use of the many types of European Rail passes available.

-You'll find that on a trip like mine above, the prices for a rail pass for each person would exceed our example.
+You'll find that on a trip like ours above, the prices for a rail pass for each person would exceed our example.
 That's because we've traveled relatively short distances each trip, visited countries where rail travel is relatively cheap, and used second class tickets rather than first class.